DivyaMaddipudi/numpy-100/README.md

 # numpy-100

-   This Repostory contains all the basic files that are required for NumPy
+   This Repostory contains all the basic files that are required for NumPy.